Alain Guillot

 Thank you, Sylvia, for such a great lesson.

-I have an aversion to work.
-I don’t like offices, alarm clocks, bosses, schedules, etc.
+I have an aversion to traditional work structures.
+I don’t enjoy offices, alarm clocks, or rigid schedules.

 Comments